-102.5.2 Any event conducted must be offered for all age groups and both genders.
+102.5.2 Any event (series of races in a given stroke and distance) conducted at a sanctioned meet must be offered for all age groups listed in articles 102.3.1 and 102.3.2 and both genders.
+Sanctioned meets conducted by organizations whose age eligibility requirements differ from USMS (see article 202.1.1G) must comply with article 102.3.3.
 Events may be repeated with the same stroke and distance as different event numbers at a meet.
-Any of the following events may be conducted.
+Any of the following events may be conducted

-A Short Course (25) Yards
+A. Short Course (25) Yards